-Preliminary results of the work described by the current paper appeared in [26].
+Preliminary results of the work described by the current paper appeared in Tankus et al. (2003).
 (There, the algorithm was a very basic one with gradient descent minimization of an energy functional).
-In parallel to [26], another research group, Prados & Faugeras [18], developed the perspective image irradiance equation but with a different algorithm for its solution.
+In parallel to Tankus et al. (2003), another research group, Prados and Faugeras (2003), developed the perspective image irradiance equation but with a different algorithm for its solution.
 The current paper will compare these two perspective methods as well as the orthographic Fast Marching on synthetic data.

 The practical contribution of this paper will be further evaluated by a reconstruction comparison of the proposed algorithm and the original Fast Marching method on medical images taken by endoscopy from different parts of the gastrointestinal tract.
-The comparison will show that perspective SfS, in contrast with orthographic SfS (see the above quote of [32]), should be adequate for real-life applications such as endoscopy.
+The comparison will show that perspective SfS, in contrast with orthographic SfS (see the above quote of Zhang et al., 1999), should be adequate for real-life applications such as endoscopy.

 The paper is organized as follows.
-We first develop the image irradiance equation under the perspective projection model (Sect.
-2), and explain its dependence on the natural logarithm of the depth function (Sect.
-2.3).
+We first develop the image irradiance equation under the perspective projection model (Section 2), and explain its dependence on the natural logarithm of the depth function (Section 2.3).
 Section 3 provides intuition for surfaces in image coordinates and their reflectance maps under the perspective model.
 Examples of simple surfaces (planes and paraboloids) are described.
-Section 4 suggests a perspective SfS algorithm based on the Fast Marching method of [9].
-Section 5 describes the comparison of orthographic Fast Marching, perspective Fast Marching and the algorithm of Prados & Faugeras on synthetic images.
+Section 4 suggests a perspective SfS algorithm based on the Fast Marching method of Kimmel and Sethian (2001).
+Section 5 describes the comparison of orthographic Fast Marching, perspective Fast Marching and the algorithm of Prados and Faugeras on synthetic images.
 In addition, it compares the orthographic and perspective Fast Marching algorithms on medical images taken by endoscopy.
-Finally, Sect.
-6 draws the conclusions.
+Finally, Section 6 draws the conclusions.
 Appendix A derives the perspective image irradiance equation in detail.
 Appendix B develops the equations for the perspective Fast Marching method and proves the relevant theorems.